Inceptix/Cassava-leaf-disease-classification/Code/Deployment/Readme.md

 # This folder contains code for model deployment

-You can add detailed description in this markdown related to your specific data science project.
+Will add more description here once we have a model for deployment but right now it is still in development.